wondergram-org/wonda/README.md

 ## Contributing

-This framework is a robust solution for what it's worth, but the API may be unstable for a while.
-That means it's not yet ready for production use.

-So, if you like our work, help us develop this amazing project!
+This framework is a robust solution, but the API may change and improve as we continue to work on it.
+If you like our work, help us develop this amazing project!
 Here are some ways you can help.

 ### With code